KKBAE143/kkbae143/README.md

 ## Contact

-If you’re working on **AI products, GenAI platforms, or automation systems** — let’s talk.
+If you’re building **AI products, GenAI platforms, or automation systems**, let’s talk.

 📧 **Karthik.pilli.careers@gmail.com**
 🔗 **linkedin.com/in/itsmekarthikpilli**

 ---

-⭐ If something here helped you, star a repo — it helps more than you think.
+⭐ If something here helped you, star a repository.